adarshkv159/ai-demos/01-object_detection/readme.md

     3: 'motorcycle',
     4: 'airplane',
     5: 'bus',
-    # Add more classes as needed
+    # ... add more as needed
 }
-Ensure the label indices match those used by your .tflite model.
+🔁 Must match the model’s class indices.

+🎯 What You'll See
-🎯 Output
+✅ Real-time Output
-The output includes:

-🟥 Bounding boxes
+🟥 Bounding Boxes

-🏷️ Class labels
+🏷️ Class Labels

-📈 FPS (frames per second)

-⏱️ Inference time per frame
+📊 FPS and Inference Time

-Console Output Example
+💬 Console Example
 text
 Copy
 Edit
 Detection: (84, 130)-(210, 310) Label: person
 FPS: 26  Inference: 15ms
-Display
+🪟 Display
-A window will show the live annotated video stream.
+A window shows the video feed with object detections.

-Press q to exit the stream.
+Press q to exit.

-⚙️ Internal Processing Flow
+🔁 Under the Hood
-Initialize video source (camera or file)
+Open video source (camera or file)

-Load the TFLite model (optionally with delegate)
+Load .tflite model (optionally with delegate)

-Preprocess frame (resize to model input size)
+Resize frame to model input size

 Run inference

-Postprocess results:
+Parse output:

-Draw bounding boxes
+Get bounding boxes & labels

-Map class indices to labels

-Display FPS and inference time

-Repeat until user exits
+Draw overlays

+Show FPS & timing

+Loop till you quit

-💡 Tips
+💡 Tips & Tricks
-Use a quantized model (uint8) for best compatibility with hardware acceleration (e.g., NPU).
+Use quantized TFLite models (uint8) for NPU/GPU compatibility.

-On NXP i.MX8MP or similar devices, use the libvx_delegate.so delegate.

-Performance depends on:

-Input size
+For NXP i.MX8MP, use libvx_delegate.so to run inference on the NPU.

+Improve FPS by:

-Camera resolution
+Reducing video resolution

-Model complexity

-Delegate (NPU/GPU/CPU)

-✅ Copy This into Your README.md
+Choosing lighter models

+Using efficient delegates

-Let me know if you'd like me to paste the entire updated README as a final clean version!
+Let me know if you'd like this saved as a file or turned into a GitHub Gist!